Vince Lombardi: Washington Redskins

 In February 1969, Lombardi was let out of his contract with the Packers to become the head coach and executive vice president of the Washington Redskins.
-As with the Packers, Lombardi was given full control over football operations and a 5% stake in ownership.
+As with the Packers, Lombardi was given full control over football operations.
+He also bought a 5% stake in the team.
 The Redskins finished the 1969 season at 7–5–2, their first winning record since 1955, but Lombardi died shortly before the start of the 1970 season.
 Lombardi was credited with having changed the culture and laying the foundation for Washington's success in the 1970s under George Allen.

 Personal life

 Family

 In 1934, Lombardi's roommate Jim Lawlor introduced him to his cousin's relative, Marie Planitz.
 When Marie announced her ardent desire to marry Lombardi, her status-conscious stockbroker father did not like the idea of his daughter marrying the son of an Italian butcher from Brooklyn.
 This was a prejudice Lombardi would face more than once in his life.
 Lombardi and Marie wed on August 31, 1940.

 He seemed preoccupied with football even on their honeymoon, and cut it short to get back to Englewood ...
 "I wasn't married to him more than one week", she later related, "when I said to myself, Marie Planitz, you've made the greatest mistake of your life."

 Marie's first pregnancy resulted in a miscarriage.
 This had a terrible effect on Marie and caused her to turn to heavy drinking, a problem she would deal with throughout her life.
 Their son, Vincent Henry Lombardi (Vince Jr.), was born in 1942 and their daughter Susan followed five years later in 1947.

-Lombardi's perfectionism, authoritarian nature and temper, required Marie to learn to defend herself when Lombardi verbally abused her.
+Lombardi's perfectionism, authoritarian nature, and temper required Marie to learn to defend herself when Lombardi verbally abused her.
 His children were not immune from his yelling.
 When Lombardi had not lost his temper, he would often be reticent and aloof.

 Lombardi's grandson, Joe Lombardi, has served as an assistant coach in the NFL since 2006.
-Joe is currently the offensive coordinator for the Denver Broncos.
+Joe was the offensive coordinator for the Denver Broncos from 2023-2026.